OnsenUI/playground/README.md

 ## Testing Onsen UI

 Open this on a device browser while serving locally.
 It will automatically switch to `tabs.html` view and can be used to manually debug Onsen UI with any framework.

+# Release

+As part of the build process of [onsen.io](https://github.com/OnsenUI/onsen.io), it pulls the `gh-pages` branch of this repository.
+To release your Playground changes, merge `master` into `gh-pages` (preferably via a pull request, even if you merge it yourself).
+Then trigger a new build of `onsen.io` as per [its release guide](https://github.com/OnsenUI/onsen.io#releasing-to-production).

 # Other Features